DanielBarie/FritzingBuild/README.md

 - git2 (from distro)
 - svgpp (which isn't a library in the original sense) (from distro)

+# To Do
+- re-structure (static and dynamic build steps)
+- create script for patching pri files
+- maybe create a snap or flatpack?

 # Alternatives?
 ## Build System
 I went for Ubuntu because of the LTS release and because I wrongly assumed having an easier build process.
 Boy, was I mistaken (see above).
 But with 22.04 LTS,  Qt is at 6.2.4.
 Fritzing 1.0.2 depends on Qt > 6.5.2.
 Don't choose Ubuntu 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu``` When focusing on LTS, we might as well take Debian Bookworm (five years from mid 2023 on).
 But this also uses Qt 6.4.2.